paragao/analyze-financial-docs/README.md

 ## Step Two - using AI Services to build intelligent applications
 The required AWS Lambda functions have already been deployed in your account, with its required IAM Roles.
 But, those functions are not yet... well, functional :-)

-&nbsp;
 We will be using two AI Services in our application: [Amazon Textract], which allows us to analyze PDF, PNG, or JPG, files to extract text, tables, and key/value pairs, and Amazon Comprehend, which uses Natural Language Processing to extract insights about the content of documents.

 &nbsp;
 ### Amazon Textract - text detection and analysis
 The Amazon Textract AI service has a few APIs you can use.
 What we will do here is use two APIs: one that calls the service in a synchronous fashion, and the other one asynchronously.
 Let's see how we can send a document to be analyzed by Amazon Textract:

+ 1. Go to the AWS Lambda console and click on the Lambda function that starts with **textract-analysis**
+ 2. Scroll down to the **Function Code** part.
+Read the code that is already there and get yourself familiar with it.
+You will see that there are some parts you need to fill in.
- 1. First we need to make sure we are importing the boto3 library and creating a boto3.client to connect to the service
+ 2. Now we need to make sure we are importing the boto3 library and creating a boto3.client to connect to the service
  ```
  import boto3